clojurecup2014/cloujera/README.md

    `lein run`

-4. On the first run, visit `http://127.0.0.1:8080/burglar/go` to seed the db (it will error out ridiculously if you don't do this!)
+4. On the first run, visit `http://127.0.0.1:8080/burglar/go` to seed the db (it will error out ridiculously with an `IndexMissingException` if you don't do this!)

 ### Testing dockerized cloujera inside Vagrant